 CHARTER RESPONSIBLE PURCHASING OF MP HYGIENE

-In the continuity of the MP HYGIENE Values Charter, this charter presents the commitments expected by MP HYGIENE in the fight against corruption, ethics, respect for human rights and labour standards, the protection of the health and safety of persons and the protection of the environment.
-By adhering to this charter, in compliance with the applicable contractual provisions and national laws, the Supplier or Subcontractor undertakes to make its best efforts to respect and implement, and to enforce and implement by its own Suppliers, all the principles set forth therein.
+In the continuity of the MP HYGIENE values charter, this charter presents the commitments expected by MP HYGIENE in the fight against corruption, ethics, respect for human rights and labour standards, the protection of the health and safety of people and the protection of the environment.
+By adhering this charter, in compliance with the applicable contractual provisions and national laws, the supplier or subcontractor undertakes to make its best efforts to respect and implement, and to enforce its own suppliers et implement, all the principles set forth therein.

 In return, MP HYGIENE undertakes to treat its suppliers with fairness and honesty.